andrewhodel/dotblog/README.md

 openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt
 ```

-## /path HTTP requests require <base> in the HTML
+## /path HTTP requests require a trailing / or <base> in the HTML

-Included HTML content with relative paths after a subdirectory in main will not work without `<base>`.
+Included HTML content with relative paths after a subdirectory in main will not work without a trailing `/` or `<base>`.

 https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base